Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Abstract

 \section{Abstract}

-One way to achieve eXplainable artificial intelligence (XAI) is through the use of post-hoc analysis methods.
-In particular, methods that generate heatmaps have been used to explain black-box models, such as deep neural network.
-In some cases, heatmaps are appealing due to the intuitive and visual ways to understand them.
-However, quantitative analysis that demonstrates the actual potential of heatmaps have been lacking, and comparison between different methods are not standardized as well.
-In this paper, we introduce a synthetic dataset that can be generated adhoc along with the ground-truth heatmaps for better quantitative assessment.
-Each sample data is an image of a cell with easily distinguishable features, facilitating a more transparent assessment of different XAI methods.
+Post-hoc analysis is a popular category in eXplainable artificial intelligence (XAI) study.
+In particular, methods that generate heatmaps have been used to explain the deep neural network (DNN), a black-box model.
+Heatmaps can be appealing due to the intuitive and visual ways to understand them but assessing their qualities might not be straightforward.
+Different ways to assess heatmaps' quality have their own merits and shortcomings.
+This paper introduces a synthetic dataset that can be generated adhoc along with the ground-truth heatmaps for more objective quantitative assessment.
+Each sample data is an image of a cell with easily recognized features that are distinguished from localization ground-truth mask, hence facilitating a more transparent assessment of different XAI methods.
 Comparison and recommendations are made, shortcomings are clarified along with suggestions for future research directions to handle the finer details of select post-hoc analysis methods.
+Furthermore, mabCAM is introduced as the heatmap generation method compatible with our ground-truth heatmaps.
+The framework is easily generalizable and uses only standard deep learning components.

+\begin{IEEEImpStatement} We provide a synthetic dataset with clear, unambiguous features.
+We demonstrate that heatmap-based XAI methods are not necessarily producing heatmaps that correspond to human intuition of ``explanation". \end{IEEEImpStatement}